-Objective Strategy Maintain a diverse presence of biological species Establish science based targets for forest seral and their associated habitats. stage distribution.
-Incorporate management activities which minimize negative impacts to blue and red listed species.
-Provide opportunities for greater wildlife and Encourage management practices that promote other non-timber resource utilization. these resources where feasible.
+Objective Strategy Update/Comment Maintain a diverse presence of Establish science based Will do with long-term planning biological species and their targets for forest seral stage associated with 25 year license associated habitats. distribution. and Forest Stewardship Plan.
+Incorporate management A given (best management activities which minimize practices). negative impacts to blue and red listed species.
+Provide opportunities for Encourage management A given. greater wildlife and other non- practices that promote these timber resource utilization. resources where feasible.